 According to a 2015 study by Ernst and Young, in India, there are only 250 dedicated cancer-care centers, 40 percent of which are available in eight metropolitan cities and fewer than 15 percent are government-operated.

-“Our Mumbai home (Assam House) is open to cancer patients from everywhere.
-We have had patients from Bangladesh, Nepal and Myanmar as well,” Sharma says, adding that they help patients navigate the language barrier.
+“Our Mumbai home (Assam House) is open to cancer patients from everywhere,” Sharma says, adding that they help patients navigate the language barrier.
 “Some pay Rs 150 (U.S. $2) for a bed, but there are several who can’t afford to and we try to make arrangements for them with help from other NGOs.”

 In 2006, Sharma also launched the Deepshikha Foundation in Guwahati, the gateway city to Northeast India.
 “Initially, when it started, we were running purely on emotions,” Mrinmoyee Baruah, general secretary of the Deepshikha Foundation, says.
 They began with initiatives like ambulance services, cancer awareness drives, blood donation camps, help desks and screening programs.